pius-ng3a/Data_structures_and_algorithms_python/README.md

 **Solution 2**:

 We use a stack to store seen openning brackets and a dictionary to hold the corresponding openning and closing brakets.
+We then traverse the given string from left to rights.
+When an oppening bracket is encountered, we add it to the top of the stack.
+When a closing bracket is encountered, we check if the stack is empty or if the openning bracket at the top of the stack is not the matching one.
+If either of these conditions is reached, we conclude that the string is not well formated.
+If the character at the top of the stack is the correct opening bracket, we remove it and keep traversing the string.

+This algorithm has a time complexity of O(n), where n is the string length.
+We add and remove an element from a stack at O(1) time complexity.
 ```
 class Solution(object):
     def isValid(self, s):